craiglmccarthy/sitemap-monitor/README.md

 sitemap-monitor --sitemap <Sitemap URL> -f <keywords> -Outputs URLs that contain keywords
 ```

-Sitemap captures are stored in sitemap_memory.json, which will be created in the same directory as sitemap_monitor.py.
+Sitemap captures are stored in sitemap_memory.json - this will be created in the same directory as sitemap_monitor.py.
 The file can be deleted in order to reset the tool.